Habitational name for someone who lived near a path across a heath, from Old English hæþ

 From the name of the capital city of the United Kingdom, the meaning of which is uncertain.

-Derived from a Norman French lou
+From a nickname derived from a Norman French lou

 and a diminutive suffix.

 From Old French maloret

-, "the unfortunate" or "the unlucky", a term introduced to England by the Normans.
+, a term introduced to England by the Normans.

-Place name derived from Old English mearc
+From a place name derived from Old English mearc

 "boundary" and denu

-Derived from Middle English mareschal
+Derived from Middle English mareschal "marshal"

-"a marshal", ultimately derived from Germanic marah
+, ultimately from Germanic marah

 "horse" and scalc

-Derived from Old English mersc
+From a place name derived from Old English mersc

 MARTEL (2) French, English

-Nickname for a smith, derived from old French martel
+Nickname for a smith, derived from Old French martel "hammer"

-"hammer", ultimately from Latin martellus
+, ultimately from Late Latin martellus

 Occupational name for a stoneworker or layer of bricks, from Old French masson